Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: An approximation scheme for

-\begin{proof}[Proof of \autoref{lem:full-comp}] To identify the pattern set $\mc{H}$, we first construct a graph $N_E\subseteq G_N$ from every edge set $E\in\mc{E}$ given by \autoref{lem:division} and the paths given by \autoref{lem:paths}, after which we extract a pattern from it.
-Recall that we set the weights $c(v)$ to the path costs $\cost(P_v)$ of the paths $P_v$ of \autoref{lem:paths} if $v$ is a Steiner vertex, and $0$ otherwise.
-We set $r=2^{1/\eps}$ in \autoref{lem:division}, so that each region has at most $2^{1/\eps}$ vertices and the total weight of the boundary vertices is an $O(\eps)$-fraction of the total weight.
+\begin{proof}[Proof of \autoref{lem:full-comp}] Given the cheapest planar solution $N$, recall that if $v$ is a Steiner vertex then we set the weight $c(v)$ to $\cost(P_v)$, i.e., the path costs of the paths $P_v$ of \autoref{lem:paths}, and otherwise we set the weight to $0$.
+Let~$\mc{E}$ be the partition of the edges of $N$ induced by the weighted weak $r$-division of $N$ given by \autoref{lem:division} using the weights~$c(v)$.
+To identify the pattern set $\mc{H}$, we first construct a graph $N_E\subseteq G_N$ from every edge set $E\in\mc{E}$ and the paths given by \autoref{lem:paths}, after which we extract a pattern from it.
+We let $r=2^{1/\eps}$ in \autoref{lem:division}, so that each region has at most $2^{1/\eps}$ vertices and the total weight of the boundary vertices is an $O(\eps)$-fraction of the total weight.

 We first include the graph spanned by $E$ in $N_E$.
-For every Steiner vertex $v$ that is a boundary vertex of the $r$-division $\mc{E}$ and is incident to some edge of $E$ we also include the $v\to t$ path~$P_v$ given by \autoref{lem:paths} in~$N_E$.
+For every Steiner vertex $v$ that is a boundary vertex of the $r$-division inducing $\mc{E}$ and is incident to some edge of $E$, we also include the $v\to t$ path~$P_v$ given by \autoref{lem:paths} in~$N_E$.
 As $G_N$ is bidirected, the reverse $t\to v$ path of $P_v$ also exists in~$G_N$, and we include this path in $N_E$ as well.
 Let $H_E$ be the pattern that has the terminal set of $N_E$ as its vertices, and an edge $st$ if and only if there is an $s\to t$ path in $N_E$.
 The pattern set $\mc{H}$ contains all patterns $H_E$ constructed in this way for the edge sets $E\in\mc{E}$.
-We need to show that each pattern $H_E$ contains a bounded number of terminals, the union of the solutions $N_E$ to these patterns is feasible for the input pattern $H$, and the cost of the union is at most $(1+O(\eps))\cdot\cost(N)$.
-Making $\eps$ appropriately small, this implies \autoref{lem:full-comp}.
+We need to show (1) that each pattern $H_E$ contains a bounded number of terminals, (2) that the union of any solutions to these patterns is feasible for the input pattern $H$, and (3) that there are solutions to the patterns with total cost at most $(1+O(\eps))\cdot\cost(N)$.
+Making $\eps$ sufficiently small, this implies \autoref{lem:full-comp}.

-The bound on the terminals in a pattern $H_E$ follows from the bound on the vertices spanned by the edges of $E$, as given in \autoref{lem:division}: the graph $N_E$ contains all terminals spanned by the edges of $E$, and one terminal for each boundary vertex that is a Steiner vertex spanned by $E$.
-Thus the total number of terminals of $N_E$, and therefore also of $H_E$, is at most $r=2^{1/\eps}$.
+For the first part, the bound on the terminals in a pattern $H_E$ follows from the bound on the vertices spanned by the edges of $E$, as given in \autoref{lem:division}: the graph $N_E$ contains all terminals spanned by the edges of $E$, and one terminal for each boundary vertex that is a Steiner vertex spanned by $E$.
+Thus the total number of terminals of $N_E$, and therefore also of $H_E$, is at most $2r=2^{1+1/\eps}$.